Contents

 The winning images will be displayed at the touring Astrofest exhibition.

-There are a range of pretty good prizes donated by sponsors, with the overall winner getting a Sony A7 III that retails for around US$2000.
+There are a range of pretty good prizes donated by sponsors, with the overall winner getting a brand new Sony Alpha camera.

 All further info can be found here.